 For over 100 years, Saint Louis University's Chaifetz School of Business has been developing top business leaders in St. Louis.
 Working professionals who earn their MBA from SLU benefit from our flexible schedule, strong reputation of excellence and highly-ranked academic programs.

-Chris Floyd, a business skills rotation analyst at Boeing, the world’s largest aerospace company, is expanding his economics background to encompass all aspects of business through SLU's evening MBA.
+Chris Floyd, a business skills rotation analyst at Boeing, the world’s largest aerospace company, is expanding his economics background to encompass all aspects of business through SLU's Professional MBA.

 “I was a recent college graduate when I first started at Boeing and having the opportunity to come in, learn more about the world of business and see how economics relates has been critical to my growth,” Floyd said.